-As a first step, would it not be appropriate to review existing policies to evaluate whether additional tools could assist those who are responsible for implementing workplace policies?
-In this regard, it may be appropriate to consider a policy that reinforces the notion that all instances of sexual harassment will be treated seriously, regardless of the position held by the alleged harasser.
+As a first step, is it appropriate to adopt or review policies, so as to provide tools that could assist those who are responsible for implementing workplace policies?
+In this process, it may be appropriate to consider a policy that reinforces unequivocally the notion that all instances of sexual harassment will be treated seriously, regardless of the position held by the alleged harasser.

 Certain policies already provide for a reporting procedure for individuals who witness misconduct.
 In the case of drug and alcohol policies, witnesses to misconduct are often required to immediately report a violation of company policy.
-Would imposing a mandatory reporting requirement on those who witness harassment, lead to the employer being made immediately aware of this issue?
+Would imposing such a requirement on those who witness harassment lead to the employer being made immediately aware of this issue?

-Should an investigation be launched by the employer as soon as allegations of harassment are brought to its attention, regardless of the means used and even in the absence of an official complaint?
+Should an investigation be launched as soon as allegations of harassment are brought to the employer's attention, regardless of the means of notification and even in the absence of an official complaint?

-In addition, can the policy address how the findings of the investigation will be communicated to various parties involved in the investigation?
-In most cases, adjustments in this regard can be made to an existing policy.
+In addition, should the way the investigation is conducted and how its findings are communicated to various parties involved in the investigation be reconsidered?
+Adjustments in this regard can be made to an existing policy.

-Employers should ensure that their policies are readily available, whether by leaving a copy in an employee lounge or by sending a memo to all employees informing them where electronic versions of the policies are located.
+Employers should ensure that their policies are readily available, whether by posting a copy in a location readily accessible to employees on the worksite, by providing a presentation on sexual harassment at an introductory meeting on the construction site, or by way of a weekly reminder by a person in authority on the site, so as to ensure that employees know where a paper copy of the policy can be found.
 In our view, disclosing and communicating employment policies and procedures is vital.

-Similarly, employers should consider the introduction of mandatory training for all employees.
-This type of training can demystify the notion of sexual harassment, as well as address acceptable conduct in the workplace.
+Similarly, should employers consider the introduction of mandatory and personalized training for all managers to demystify the notion of sexual harassment, as well as make it a topic in the induction training of new employees hired to work for the company or on a construction site?
+And what about offering training on acceptable conduct in the workplace generally?